 Do a Health Care Spending Analysis

 If you have higher medical expenses year to year, compare the HSA plan to a lower deductible plan.
+You can click for more info on the best health insurance plan that suit your income and expenses.
 One key point is that deductible medical expenses are subject to deductibility thresholds.
 And the expenses get paid post FICA tax.
 Health plan premiums deducted from your salary are almost always 100% pre-tax.
 So if your choice is to pay $500 pretax from your salary or pay $250 with potential medical expenses, you may find the higher premium plan is better suited.